MONA: Sex X and Death +

 The closest I've come to being Irish is having an Irish step-grandfather that I never met and inheriting his surname...and maybe a past life memory of living there once;-)

+UPDATE: I have since found out I have 18% Irish genes after doing one of those '23 and Me' type genetic tests.
 Andrew Garfield the star of the film has Jewish blood in his Spidey veins as well.

 And on a synchronistic personal note Andrew played a guy named Desmond and that was my late father's "Christian" name, as well, and dad would never stop telling us as kids how he admired the American soldiers who he considered his heroes when he saw them walking around Brisbane as he sold newspapers as a teenager in the city during the war.

 He would always tell me that if it wasn't for them you would be speaking Japanese now.

 I always used to think to myself, wouldn't I be dead like the Jews in Germany?

 "Though most of the film's characters are Americans, only one American actor was cast: Vince Vaughn.

 Excepting him and star Andrew Garfield, a British native, the entire cast is comprised of Australian actors speaking with American accents."